franciscojgtz/frontend-nanodegree-arcade-game/README.md

 		sprite -> assigned to the char-boy.png to diplay the enemy width -> width of the image (101 pixels). score -> score of the player

+		withing our constructor we will call a method called resetPlayer() to bring our player to the initial position.

+	methods:
+		handleInput(key) -> handles the user input and moves the player on the screen. update() -> update the player position and make sure it doesn't go outside of the rendering box render() -> Draw the player on the screen, required method for game resetPlayer() -> Bring player to original position raiseScore() -> Raise the score

+	event listener:
+		// This listens for key presses and sends the keys to your
+		// Player.handleInput() method.
+You don't need to modify this. document.addEventListener('keyup', e => { });

+	helper functions:
+	 	randomSpeed() -> get a random speed (could be added to be a method for the Enemy Class)

+		randomYPosition() -> get a random y position for enemy  (could be added to be a method for the Enemy Class)

+		getRandom(arr, n) -> this function takes an array and a number of items you want to return

+	Instantiate our Player
+		const player = new Player;//global object

+	Instantiate Enemies
+		const allEnemies = [];//array to hold our enemies const numEnemies = 3;// this is the number of enemies we want displayed on our screen

+		used a for loop to instantiate our enemies, set a random speed and a random y positon for each enemy